Awesome Table provides a query system allowing users to specify which columns to use and (sequentially) display.

 2 - How to use queries

-In this example we are going to use a spreadsheet which lists colors and their nuances.
-We want to display only red color and gradients of red color in the Awesome Table view.
-If you want to do so go to the Advanced parameters -> Query when you are in the settings panel, here you can write some queries like this: select * where C = "Red".
+In this example, we are going to use a spreadsheet which lists colors and their details.
+We only want to display the color red and its gradients in Awesome Table view.
+To do this from the Awesome Table's sidebar menu, go to ADVANCED PARAMETERS > Query > then manually enter your Query statement (e.g. select * where C = "Red").

-You can filter by text, dates, numbers,...
-Here are a few examples of queries:
+You can filter by text, dates, numbers, ...
+Here are a few examples:

 |select * where L >= 50||Select elements where the value L is superior or equal to 50.|